Contact Us 1-800-596-4880

 Refresh Token

-The refresh_token grant type is used to grant access to user data when the user isn’t logged in.
+The refresh_token grant type is used to grant access to user data when the user isn’t signed in.
 To work with OpenID Connect, apps have to exchange refresh tokens for new access tokens after the initial authorization to continue accessing user data.
 Refresh tokens expire after 90 days.
 Access tokens expire after the user’s session expires.
 If the app is using the authorization code grant type, the offline_access scope is required to use refresh tokens after the original access tokens expire.
 To request a new access token, you must send a request to the token endpoint using the refresh_token grant type.
 When authentication is successful, a refresh token is exchanged for an access token.

 Password